Moortiii/Protocol_Buffers/README.md

 More information on the generation can be found [here](https://developers.google.com/protocol-buffers/docs/reference/java-generated).

+### Creating instances of Protocol Buffer Messages in Python

-Now let's look at an example of writing a protocol buffer message in Python and writing the result to a file.
-We'll continue to use our example of Squares.
-Once you run the `protoc` command to generate the necessary classes you should have a file named `board_pb2.py`
+Now let's look at an example of creating an instance of a protocol buffer message in Python and writing the result of it to a file.
+The example below generates two squares, one red and one blue.

 ````python
 // Filename: main.py